Invention Licensing Services

 - preparing a complete report on the overall commercial potential of your invention

 If one or more insurmountable issues arise from the boards evaluation, AON will release the invention back to the inventor along with the boards complete report, results of the prior-art search including, patent search and the provisional patent application, which will terminate AON’s involvement with the invention.
-If the invention is found to be commercially viable at this point, it is placed in AON’s Innovation Silo where it will be viewed by consumer product companies who are searching for new products to either expand their line or replace an existing product within the respective category.
+If the invention still appears to be commercially viable at this point, it is placed in AON’s Innovation Silo where it will be viewed by consumer product companies who are searching for new products to either expand their line or replace an existing product within the respective category.
 If a consumer product company shows an interest in your invention within 270 days from the provisional patent filing date, AON will then:

 - negotiate licensing terms with interested parties